 A group of three to five local business listings that appear in a map box relative to the searcher’s location or search query that includes a specific location.
 These results are pulled directly from Google My Business listings as opposed to the organic search index.

 Optimizing a business’ online presence to rank for local searches.
-The strategies for local SEO are very similar to traditional but involve business listing sites like Yelp, Angie’s List and Manta as well as social campaigns to help rankings/visibility.
-Reputation management and review transparency also play a large role in Local SEO success.
+The strategies for local SEO are very similar to traditional but involve business listing sites like Google My Business, Yelp, Angie’s List and Manta as well as social campaigns to help rankings/visibility.
+Reputation management and review transparency also play a large role in local SEO success.
 These strategies also include ranking for locational queries in order to pull local traffic to a physical location.

 Part of a website’s head section typically under 160 characters and used to describe the page’s content.
 These descriptions are served up on SERPs and should be optimized to get engagement and click-through-rate.
 Meta descriptions help users see what is on the page as they appear in SERPs.
 A Meta Description is a type of Meta Tag but should not be used interchangeably as Tags can include many different elements that are only for crawlers.